SaurabhRohankar/Terraform-7-Days-Challenge/README.md

 6. Follow the prompts to confirm resource creation.
 7. Once the resources are created, you can access the ALB endpoint to see the load-balanced web page.

+## Day 3 - Modularization and EC2 Autoscaling

+### Overview

+On Day 3, we modularized our Terraform configuration by creating a module for a web server cluster.
+This module allows us to launch a scalable group of EC2 instances behind an ALB.

+### Terraform Configuration - Day 3

+The module structure in the `modules/webserver-cluster/` directory includes:

+- `main.tf`
+- `variables.tf`
+- `outputs.tf`
+- `user_data.sh`

+Please refer to the module files for the configuration details.

+### Day 3 Progress

+1. Created a Terraform module for a web server cluster with a load balancer and EC2 instances.
+2. Utilized the module to configure the infrastructure with variables and output values.
+3. Separated the user data script into a dedicated `user_data.sh` file, making it more maintainable.
+4. Added additional output values to provide information about the module path.

+### How to Use - Module

+1. In your main configuration, define the module using the `module` block.
+2. Configure the module by providing the necessary variables.
+3. Utilize the outputs from the module for any further configuration or information.

+### How to Use - Root Configuration

+1. Define the AWS provider configuration for the desired region.
+2. Configure the `webserver-cluster` module with the required variables.
+3. Utilize the outputs from the module to access the ALB endpoint and module path information.
 ### Cleanup

-To destroy the resources created in Day 1, run `terraform destroy` after you're done experimenting.
+To destroy the resources created, run `terraform destroy` after you're done experimenting.

 ---

-Stay tuned for Day 3 updates and further progress in the Terraform 7-Day Challenge!
+Stay tuned for Day 4 updates and further progress in the Terraform 7-Day Challenge!